United Financial Bancorp

+United Bank was an American bank headquartered in Hartford, Connecticut, and had locations throughout Connecticut, Massachusetts and Rhode Island.
+The bank was acquired in 2019 by People's United Financial and branches were rebranded or closed.

+United Bank specialized in retail and business banking, commercial and consumer lending and wealth management services.
+The Bank provided services through its branches, online, mobile and telephone banking and by way of their relationship bankers.

-United Financial Bancorp, Inc. United Bank, headquartered in Hartford, Connecticut, is a Connecticut state-chartered bank with $7.34 billion in assets, over 800 employees and 58 banking locations throughout Connecticut, Massachusetts and Rhode Island.
-United Financial Bancorp, Inc., the Bank’s Holding Company, trades on the NASDAQ Global Select Stock Market under the ticker symbol “UBNK.”
-In September 2017, Fortune Magazine ranked United Financial #39 on their 100 Fastest Growing Companies List.
+It was a Connecticut state-chartered bank that in 2019 had $7.34 billion in assets, over 800 employees and 58 banking locations throughout Connecticut, Massachusetts and Rhode Island.
+United Financial Bancorp, Inc., the Bank’s Holding Company, traded on the NASDAQ Global Select Stock Market under the ticker symbol “UBCP”.

-United Bank specializes in retail and business banking, commercial and consumer lending and wealth management services.
-The Bank’s suite of products and services help customers effectively meet their financial goals while delivering a first-class banking experience in its branches, through its online, mobile and telephone banking channels and by way of their relationship bankers.

-Since its founding in 1858, United Bank has been a strong community partner with organizations throughout its footprint.
+Since its founding in 1858, United Bank had been a strong community partner with organizations throughout the areas it operated.
 In 2018, United Bank and its charitable foundations invested more than $1.2 million in hundreds of community partnerships, scholarships and corporate sponsorships.